Data protocol

 Socket configuration

-is the transmitting station, it shall offer an XSUBSCRIBER and an XPUBLISHER socket.
+A proxy server is the transmitting station, it shall offer an XSUBSCRIBER and an XPUBLISHER socket.

-The two sockets shall be connected, e.g. via the zmq.proxy_server
+The two sockets shall be connected, e.g. via the zmq.proxy_server method.

 Each of both sockets shall be bound to its own address.

-is a Component, which sends data messages via the data protocol.
+A Publisher is a Component, which sends data messages via the data protocol.

 It shall have a PUBLISHER socket connecting to the proxy server’s XSUBSCRIBER socket.

-is a Component, which wants to reveice data messages via the data protocol.
+A Subscriber is a Component, which wants to reveice data messages via the data protocol.

 It shall have a SUBSCRIBER socket connecting to the proxy server’s XPUBLISHER socket.